microsoft/Precio/README.md

 It is often not meaningful to maintain all reports, especially if the attribute value distribution has a long tail.
 In this case, both `Server1` and `Server2` can at this point call `Server::prune(&mut self, attr_name: &str, threshold: usize)`, which removes all reports with an attribute value such that it appear with a count of less than `threshold`.

-Now `Server1` is ready to create a `server::histogram::Histogram` object representing a histogram (for this attribute) for their reports.
+Now `Server1` is ready to create a `server::Histogram` object representing a histogram (for this attribute) for their reports.
 They do this by calling `Server::make_histogram(&self, attr_name: &str, m: i64, prune_threshold: usize)`.
 Here `m` is the same truncation point that was used in creating the noise distribution earlier and `prune_threshold` should be the same as the `threshold` specified earlier when calling the `Server::prune` function.
 The functions returns an `Rc<RefCell<Histogram>>`, wrapped in a `Result`.